conorbmurphy/Predicting-Seizures/README.md

 The model can be run using `model.py`

 The figures present in this file can be recreated by running `visualizations.py`

+## Next steps

+Considering that the data set only includes base iEEG recordings, there are a few steps that could create a more accurate prediction by using side data.

+1. A metric for the severity of a patient's epilepsy could create a more or less sensitive alert threshold.
+2. A callibration protocol could allow the users with similar brain activity to be clustered.
+For instance, this could be accomplished by asking them to perform certain mental tasks in order to get a better idea for what the range of their baseline, normal brain activity.
+3. Using activity data such as motion and body position from the recording device could better classify the cause of a given brain state.

+In addition to the models I tried, convolutional neural nets have been shown to be effective with this type of data.
+Experimenting with other wavelets such as the Morlet could also yeild different results in the wavelet transformation.
+A draft function to be used Scipy's `cwt()` function can be called with `from code.model import morlet`

 ## Acknowledgements